Lozenge Tilings of a Hexagon and q-Racah Ensembles: Lozenge Tilings of a hexagon: Asymptotic Analysis

-Following the analysis of Section \ref{sec:generalOPE} the limiting behavior of a random tiling is determined by the asymptotic behavior of the recurrence coefficients for the $q$-Racah polynomials and the coefficients$c_{k,s}$.
+Following the analysis of Section~\ref{sec:generalOPE}, the limiting behavior of a random tiling is determined by the asymptotic behavior of the recurrence coefficients for the $q$-Racah polynomials and the coefficients $c_{k,s}$.
 We will summarize the relevant results first and apply them to find the limiting behavior of the height function and its fluctuations in later sections.
-We will only work out the case of real and imaginary cases of parameter listed above, and we leave the trigonometric case to the reader
+We will only work out the case of real and imaginary parameters listed above, and we leave the trigonometric case to the readers.

-The recurrence coefficients were are already studied in Section \ref{sec:q-Racah}.
+The recurrence coefficients are already studied in Section~\ref{sec:q-Racah}.
 We will recall their limits and express them in the parameters of the tiling model.
-To this end, define
+Define

 where $A(\xi)$ and $C(\xi)$ are defined by